Cross-Country Routes icon.

 Guri Tower (구리타워; map; aerial view) rises 100 meters above Wangsuk Stream (왕숙천; map) north of the Han River in Guri City.

-Completed in 2001, the tower is an observation deck wrapped around an exhaust pipe for the adjacent six-story trash incinerator, which can burn up 200 tons of garbage per day.
+Completed in 2001, the tower is an observation deck wrapped around an exhaust pipe for the Guri Resource Recovery Center (구리자원회수시설; map), a six-story trash incinerator, which can burn up to 200 tons of garbage per day.

-Guri Tower holds two observation decks, open to the public from 9 AM to 11 PM.
+Open to the public from 9 AM to 11 PM, Guri Tower holds two observation decks:

 • The first level (30th floor) is a traditional viewing platform with an art gallery and binoculars that let visitors view the Han River, Guri City, and the eastern end of Seoul.

-• The second level (31st floor) holds Sky 100, a rotating restaurant serving pasta, salad, pilaf, and more.
+• The second level (31st floor) holds Sky 100, a restaurant that serves pasta, salad, pilaf, and more.

-Like the Hanam Union Tower complex, the site in Guri features a wealth of other facilities:
+Like the Hanam Union Tower complex, the complex surrounding Guri Tower features a wealth of other facilities:

 • Community center with an indoor swimming pool and sauna.